-The Nextion TFT alarm system will continuously monitor the face velocity and both audibly and visually annunciate an alarm when the value falls below the preset level.
-This will also occur when the lower visor panel is opened during operation of the cabinet.
+The Nextion TFT alarm system will continuously monitor the face inflow and downflow velocity the control system will both audibly and visually annunciate an alarm when the value falls below the present level.
+This will also occur if any of the doors are opened causing the airflow to drop; along with the "airflow low" alarm there will also be a "doors open" alarm.